-Eirik Rogers chastises Adam Sandler for glorifying and making light of statutory rape in his new film That’s My Boy.
+Leef Eirik Sawyer questions the celebration of statutory rape in Adam Sandler’s new film That’s My Boy.

 The trailer for That’s My Boy starts with a group of young teenage boys gawking at a beautiful female teacher who is walking suggestively down the school corridor.
 Everyone has a teenage crush, splash the words across the screen.
 The focus then narrows to one boy, no more than fourteen years old, and more words play across the screen.
 Donnie’s … went a little too far.
 The scene abruptly transitions to a courtroom in which the judge justifies imposing the maximum sentence because a pregnancy resulted.
 At that point the boys in the courtroom – including Donnie – high-five each other with smirks and gloating smiles.